What is a mortgage in principle?

 While the hard search itself shouldn’t affect your credit rating, if a lot of hard searches are made on your file within a short space of time, lenders looking at your credit history later for your full mortgage application may think you’ve been rejected for credit several times and choose not to lend to you.

 It’s worth finding out which lenders do soft credit check and which use hard searches beforehand.
-When we find out who is willing to lend to you, we will also look for lender who will carry out a soft credit check and give you an idea of what rates and monthly payments you would be looking at.
+When we find out who is willing to lend to you, we will also look for a mortgage lender who will carry out a soft credit check and give you an idea of what rates and monthly payments you would be looking at.

 Check your credit score today!